Tuesday, January 31, 2023

 o Microservices.

-- Netflix provides a service discovery pattern called Netflix Eureka and available for the Spring Boot Java applications.
+• Netflix provides a service discovery pattern called Netflix Eureka, which is available for Spring Boot Java applications.

-- The container orchestrator systems automatically handle to service discover operation itself.
+• The container orchestrator systems automatically handle the service discovery operation itself.

-§ Kubernetes has a service definition that basically performs all these tasks after definition of the Kubernetes service component.
+• Kubernetes has a service definition that basically performs all these tasks after the definition of the Kubernetes service component.

-• MVP, Store its own local and denormalized copy of data in MS DB
+• MVP stores its own local and denormalized copy of data in MS DB

-• MS should have table contains a denormalized copy of data from other MS.
+• MS should have a table that contains a denormalized copy of data from other MS.

-• these tables are only read purpose / Read Model
+• These tables are only for read purposes / Read Model

-• It supports entire operation with Single process.
+• It supports the entire operation with a single process.

 o Get Y MS tables and move under X MS

-o These Y MS tables in X MS is always be read purpose and will get updates from Y MS timely manner.
+o These Y MS tables in X MS is always read for their purpose and will get updates from Y MSin a timely manner.

-• Use eventual Consistency read tables will be updated time to time.
+• Use eventual Consistency, read tables will be updated from time to time.

-• This pattern reduced the coupling and improved the reliability and response time with reducing latency.
+• This pattern reduced the coupling and improved the reliability and response time by reducing latency.

-• Order to avoid complex queries to get rid of heavy Joins.
+• To avoid complex queries and get rid of heavy Joins.

-• Separate read and write operation with separating database.
+• Separate read and write operations by separating the database.

-• Reading and writing database will have different strategy to handle the request to support large volume of data.
+• The reading and writing database will have a different strategy to handle the request to support a large volume of data.

 • to avoid lock on database while updating or adding any data into the tables.